ypriverol/github-paper/document/Supplementary-File.md

 ---
-title: "Ten Simple Rules for taking advantage of git and GitHub: Supplementary File"
+title: "Ten Simple Rules for taking advantage of git and GitHub: Supplementary File S1"
 ---